rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/chapter-02-section-2.4-linear-speedup.md

 # Chapter 2 — Section 2.4: Linear Speedup

-## The purpose of linear speedup in this book
 Linear speedup is the formal justification for a cultural norm in complexity theory:
 - constant factors are not the point,
 - growth rates are.